saptarshibasu/kafka-study/README.md

 * `KafkaProducer<K,V>` is thread safe and sharing a single producer instance across threads will generally be faster than having multiple instances
 * The `send()` method is asynchronous.
 When called it adds the record to a buffer of pending record sends and immediately returns
 * The producer maintains buffers of unsent records for each partition.
-These buffers are of a size specified by the `batch.size config`
+These buffers are of a size specified by the `batch.size` config
-* If the buffer is full or metadat is not available, the `send()` method blocks for `max.block.ms` and throws a `TimeoutException` after that
+* If the buffer is full or metadata is not available, the `send()` method blocks for `max.block.ms` and throws a `TimeoutException` after that
 * **Message Reliability (Typical Scenario)**
   * **Producer Config**
     ```